kritika7777/Fee-project/README.md

-i am kunika from G6
+i am kritika from G6